-During the MALS Thesis Proposal course, students work directly with the Master of Arts in Liberal Studies faculty director to produce an annotated bibliography (including the state of the question and the 20 most important works on the topic) and thesis statement, which prepare students for thesis writing in the subsequent semester.
-Students are expected to attend all class sessions, meetings with the University librarians for research consultations and any additional meetings determined by the faculty director.
+During the MALS Thesis Proposal course, students work directly with the Master of Arts in Liberal Studies Faculty Director to produce an annotated bibliography (including the state of the question and the 20 most important works on the topic) and thesis statement, which prepare students for thesis writing in the subsequent semester.
+Students are expected to attend all class sessions, meetings with the University librarians for research consultations and any additional meetings determined by the Faculty Director.

 Students must successfully pass this course in order to advance to LSHV 801/LSHV 7991.
-Those who do not pass on the first attempt are permitted to repeat the course one time at their own expense (see repeating a course policy in the SCS Academic Rules & Regulations).
+Those who do not pass on the first attempt are permitted to repeat the course one time at their own expense (see Repeating a Course, SCS Academic Rules & Regulations).
 Students who are unable to pass the course upon repeating it will be academically terminated from the program without the right of further appeal.

-The deadlines for all course assignments for the fall/spring semesters are as follows:
+The deadlines for all course assignments for the Fall/Spring semesters are as follows: